Joint Application For British Citizenship

 - Spent no more than 450 days outside of the UK in the last 5 years and spent no more than 90 days outside of the UK in the last 12 months.

 As long as you match all of this criteria as laid out by the Home Office, you will be entitled to apply for British citizenship and will need to apply to UKVI with the application fee that is applicable.

 What can prevent you from gaining British citizenship?

 In essence anything that is contrary to what is in the section above.
 Usually any immigration irregularities will cause your application to be refused.
 You will also likely gain a refusal if you have a recent or serious criminal record.
 UKVI will also check their records to ensure that you have kept to the conditions of your visa and that you have not been outside of the country for longer than the times allowed as laid out in the section above.
 As long as you have kept to all of the rules laid out then applying should be no problem.

-For more help with British citizenship or any other immigration query then please get in touch.
-Our immigration solicitors are on hand to provide expert advice and support and can help with any and all immigration queries.
-So please don’t suffer in silence - get in touch and let us help you with your immigration query.
+For more uk visa help with British citizenship or any other immigration query then please get in touch.
+Our immigration solicitors are on hand to provide expert advice and support.
+So please don't suffer in silence - get in touch and let us help you with your immigration query.